Competition and the Evolution of Mobile Markets

 Mobiledia – Web-Connected devices push mobile data to $67B

 EnterpriseMobileToday – Tablets are future cash cows for carriers

 Light Reading – Android Cheat Sheet: How to Beat the iPad 2

 Daily Wireless – Data Revenues Growing Fast

-NYTimes - Connected devices are industry’s futureUS Wireless Market , add a comment
+NYTimes – Connected devices are industry’s futureUS Wireless Market , 1 comment so far

 This piece is taken from the Mobile Future Forward book and also recently appeared in the Wireless Week CTIA daily in a 3 part series.